NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Before deciding where to store your wine, it’s important to understand the key factors that affect wine preservation:

 1. Temperature: Wine is sensitive to temperature fluctuations.
 The ideal wine storage temperature is generally between 45°F and 65°F (7°C–18°C), with 55°F (13°C) being optimal for most wines.
 Maintaining proper humidity (around 60–70%) is also crucial—learn more about optimal wine cellar temperature and humidity and why it matters.
+If you want to understand the differences between storing reds and whites, check out our guide on red vs. white wine storage.

 3. Light: Wine should be kept away from direct sunlight and strong artificial light, as UV rays can degrade its flavor and aroma.

 4. Vibration: Constant movement or vibration can disrupt the aging process and negatively affect wine quality.
+To maximize your storage space without sacrificing quality, read our tips for wine storage in small spaces.

 Storing Wine in a Refrigerator: What You Need to Know